intelequia/GAB2019ScienceLab/README.md

 ![Deployment URL](https://github.com/intelequia/GAB2019ScienceLab/raw/master/images/Deployment4.jpg)

-Browse the URL and you will be able to see if the lab is working properly.
+Browse the URL(with http:// not https) and you will be able to see if the lab is working properly.
 There are three areas:
 * **Inputs Downloaded**: a green light indicates that is working properly.
 Every 10 seconds a background process checks if there are no inputs to process, and then downloads a new batch of inputs;
 * **Processing**: a green light indicates that is working properly.
 A background process starts processing the inputs as soon as they are available locally.
 The inputs are processed one by one and results are saved into an internal output queue;
 * **Ouputs Uploaded**: a green light indicates that is working properly.
 Every 10 seconds a background process checks if there are outputs ready to be uploaded to the GAB server.